Hessner1/Foody/index.md

 > **In one breath:** You can use the whole app **without an account**.
 There are
 > **no ads, no trackers, no advertising ID, no third‑party analytics**.
 By default
 > everything you enter lives **on your device**.
-The camera reads a barcode and
+The camera reads barcodes on‑device;
+> images leave your phone only if you **choose** to send a product photo to help add
-> nothing else.
-Sign‑in is optional and only backs up your own data — which you can
+> it.
+Sign‑in is optional and only backs up your own data — which you can delete at
-> delete at any time.
+> any time.

 ---